All Products

 Prior to MongoDB 8.0

-An index error detected during the collection scan phase (except for duplicate key errors) is returned immediately, and then index building stops.
+An index error detected during the collection scan phase (except duplicate key errors) is returned immediately, and index building stops.
+For example, an incompatible index value format triggers an immediate error.

-Prior to MongoDB 8.0, an index error detected during the collection scan phase is returned in the commit phase, which occurs at the end of index building.
+An index error detected during the collection scan phase is returned in the commit phase at the end of index building, which may delay error reporting.

 Resilient deployment